OnTrack-UG-Squad/speaker-verification/README.md

 ### Conda environment

-Install the python dependencies in a conda virtual environmenti called `deep-speaker` by using the `environmet.yml`file to point to the required dependencies.
+Install the python dependencies in a conda virtual environment called `deep-speaker` by using the `environment.yml`file to point to the required dependencies.

 ```bash
 conda env create -f environment.yml